 - A medical professional can examine you, provide appropriate treatment, and, if applicable, talk with you about the prevention of sexually transmitted infections and pregnancy. - You may seek medical care by contacting one of the following: Emergency 9-1-1 or Tennessee Tech Health Services: Bell Hall 105, Monday-Friday, 8 a.m.-4:30 p.m.; 931-372-3320 - If you have experienced sexual assault, when possible, avoid changing your clothing, showering, using the bathroom, brushing your teeth, drinking liquids, washing your hands or face, or combing your hair prior to seeking medical attention.
 If you change clothes, evidence is best preserved in a paper bag.
 Preservation of evidence does not mean that you have to pursue criminal charges, but it preserves that option for you.
+This evidence may be helpful in proving a criminal offense occurred, or in obtaining a protection order.
 Please note that the collection of evidence for use in a criminal prosecution relating to unwanted sexual activity can only be performed by trained personnel called Sexual Assault Nurse Examiners (SANEs) at a hospital emergency room.
 Physical examinations by other health care providers may impede potential future legal remedies.